Decode any medical research paper

 Sample size, study design, peer-review status, and honest caveats.

-The neural decoder, end to end.
+The medical research decoder, end to end.

 A 2-sentence bottom line at the top of every paper.
 Skim it in 5 seconds, decide if it's worth more time.